Preventing violent extremism and countering terrorism

 At a country level, UN Women supports national partners in their fight against violent extremism.
 Focus is placed on prioritizing gender equality and women’s empowerment, promoting women’s participation in security decision-making processes in contexts affected by terrorism and in peacebuilding settings, which in turn lead to increased gender equality, social cohesion, and peaceful coexistence.

 At a global level, UN Women works closely with the UN counter-terrorism entities to develop gender-sensitive and gender-responsive policies and processes.
-UN Women is also an integral part of the UN Global Counter-Terrorism Compact led by the UN Office of Counter-Terrorism, where it chairs the working group on gender-sensitive approaches.
+UN Women is also an integral part of the UN Global Counter-Terrorism Compact led by the UN Office of Counter-Terrorism, where it chairs the working group on gender-sensitive approaches (Gender Working Group).

 UN Women’s approach to countering terrorism and preventing violent extremism is conceived and developed within the framework of the women, peace and security agenda (UNSCR 1325 and UNSCR 2242), and the UN Priority Agenda on Preventing and Sustaining Peace.